oletizi/avi-docs/src/site/docs/16.2.2/tenants/index.md

 Vantage user accounts that are enabled for super user access automatically have access to a special read-only tenant: All Tenants.
 The All Tenants view provides read-only access to all resources within Avi Vantage.

-The <a href="/docs/latest/all-tenants-view">All Tenants</a> tenant cannot be mapped to any roles within a user account.
+The <a href="all-tenants-view">All Tenants</a> tenant cannot be mapped to any roles within a user account.
 The All Tenants tenant is automatically made available to all super user accounts.

 ## Create a Tenant